Dutch Oven Sourdough Bread

 HOW TO MAKE DUTCH OVEN SOURDOUGH BREAD STEP-BY-STEP:

-- Shape the Dough: After the first rise, gently turn the dough out onto a floured surface and shape it into a round.
+Gently turn the dough out onto a floured surface and shape it into a round.
 Place the shaped dough into a generously floured banneton basket or a parchment-lined bowl.

 Want a pretty decorated loaf?